miguelrisero/betterpic-web-content/blog/why-traditional-headshot-seekers-should-consider-ai-generated-headshots.md

 ---
 title: 'Why Traditional Headshot Seekers Should Consider AI-Generated Headshots'
 category: AI Photos
 description: No longer is expensive equipment or a photographer's help necessary to recreate a professional headshot.
 You can easily and quickly produce beautiful portraits that accurately reflect your personality and brand using AI-generated headshots.
-In this article, we examine the financial, practical, and artistic advantages of AI-generated headshots.One of the main advantages of AI-generated headshots is their affordability.
-AI headshots, like those created with BetterPic's AI headshot maker, which costs only $12.99, are significantly less expensive than traditional headshots.
-AI headshots are also practical and flexible, letting you adjust various elements like lighting, background, angle, and mood to produce the best headshot possible.
-They can be created quickly and downloaded in high resolution, making the process effortless.
 readtime: 6
 date: 2023-07-02
 cover: /assets/blog/<blog>/cover.jpg